Compare Goodthreads, Amazon Aware, Amazon Essentials and More Amazon Prime Brands for Men (2025)

 Review: Amazon Goodthreads Boxers are an Inexpensive (and Tagless) Underwear Option

-Buttoned Down is Amazon’s alternative to Brooks Brothers, offering an affordable luxury line of “elevated menswear”
+Buttoned Down was Amazon’s alternative to Brooks Brothers, offering an affordable luxury line of “elevated menswear”

 Amazon styles its Buttoned Down Prime Fashion brand as its affordable luxury line featuring superior materials like Supima cotton button down shirts.
 It advertises a “feels-like-custom fit without the wait.”